pijussau/hetzner-cloud-servers-api/README.md

 To use this PHP script you need to obtain access tokens from your Hetzner Account.

 You should also contact their support desks to increase your server limit from 10 to 25 servers.
-Most whois endpoints will let you check records every 1-5 seconds.
+Most whois endpoints will let you check domain status every 1-5 seconds.
 With 10 servers running you can check whois every 250ms.